-Lines of succession are in accordance with the Basic Plan.
-The EOC is directly responsible for proper coordination of the resource management area.
+Lines of succession are in accordance with the Larimer County Continuity of Operations Plan and the Continuity of Government Plan as part of the Comprehensive Emergency Management Plan.
+The EOC is directly responsible for proper coordination of the Resource Annex, in coordination with departments, divisions, elected offices and partner agencies.